TL;DR: Is Granola AI Worth It in 2026?

-This Granola review is the latest in our honest review series.
-In it, I’ll dive deep into what I liked and disliked about the platform.
+This Granola AI review is the latest in our honest review series.
+In it, I’ll get into what I liked and disliked about the platform.
 I’ll cover my entire process as a user, as well as what real everyday users think.
 In the end, you’ll have enough information to make up your mind about whether Granola is worth your time and money.

 Let’s get started.